API Gateway Security Best Practices for 2024

 Encrypt Sensitive Data

 Sensitive data, both at rest and in transit, should be encrypted to prevent eavesdropping or tampering by unauthorized parties.
 Moreover, APIs should use protocols such as SSL/TLS.
-And also ensure that the API Gateway communicates with clients over HTTPS.
+And also ensure that the API Gateway communicates with clients over HTTPS, exemplifying API Gateway Encryption.

 Validate API Requests